 The new reporting system allowed ODFW to phase out survey calls, saving license dollars.

 I am certain I reported on time but am still being asked to pay the penalty.

 If you have an email or confirmation number from reporting on your tags but are still being asked to pay the penalty, please contact our licensing division at 503 947 6101.

 What if I choose not to report?

-Hunters that don’t report would need to pay the $25 penalty ever year.
+Hunters that don’t report would need to pay the $25 penalty every year.
 They can still purchase licenses and tags.

 Is there a penalty for not reporting pronghorn, cougar, bear and turkey tags?